 KEM was licensed as a measuring instrument manufacturing business based on the Japanese Measurement Act, Article 13.

-Released concentration meters for sulfur compounds in flue gas, and TRS gas analyzers.
+Released continuous analyzer for total reducing sulfur compounds in flue gas (TRS-1A).

-Released concentration meters for sulfur compounds in flue gas.
+Released continuous analyzer for fluorine compounds in flue gas (HF-26).

 Expanded market share with a succession of popular products: automatic potentiometric titrators, density/specific gravity meters, and Karl Fischer moisture titrators.